About Visiting Fellowships

 There are two categories of Visiting Fellow:

-Research Fellows include all applicants apart from PhD students, who fall under the category of Study Fellows (see below).
+Research Fellows include all applicants apart from PhD students, who fall under the category of Student Visitors (see below).
 Research fellowships are normally held for one term of the Oxford academic year, with the possibility of extension for up to two more terms.

 For doctoral students, the maximum period of affiliation is usually one term.